Wan Hu

-Wan Hu is an alleged Chinese official described in modern sources as possibly the first man to attempt to use a rocket to launch into outer space.
-Possibly depicted as the "world's first astronaut" and "the first martyr in man's struggle to achieve space flight", NASA named the crater Wan-Hoo on the far side of the Moon after him.
+Wan Hu is an alleged Chinese official said to be the first man to attempt to use a rocket to launch into outer space, first described in the early 20th century in American publications, with no known prior Chinese accounts.
+Credited as possibly the "world's first astronaut" and "the first martyr in man's struggle to achieve space flight", the International Astronomical Union named the crater Wan-Hoo on the far side of the Moon after him in 1970.

 According to some Chinese sources, "Wan Hu" was a title granted to him by the imperial court during the early Ming dynasty, and his real name was Tao Chengdao.
 As a Ming official, he was interested in technological innovation, particularly concerning rockets.
 He is said to have died in 1390.

 While the legend is well-known, there is no direct evidence surviving to substantiate it.
-According to Joseph Needham, the story is dubious and may be invented during or after the Chinoiserie period, considering the lack of firm historical reference.
+According to Joseph Needham, the story is dubious and may have been invented during or after the Chinoiserie period, considering the lack of firm historical reference.
 However, Li Chengzhi has argued for the story's plausibility, saying that it may have come from oral transmission by European missionaries who came to China during the late Ming and Qing dynasties, or based on records in an ancient Chinese document that has been subsequently lost.

 Legend

 Basic story

 The story concerns an imperial Chinese official, referred to as Wan Hu.
 In order to realize his dream of reaching the heavens, he sat on a chair with 47 rockets tied to it, holding a kite in each of his hands, and flying into the sky after his servants were ordered to light the fuses to the rockets.
-But the rockets then exploded, and Wan Hu was gone when the air cleared.
+But the rockets then exploded.
+When the air cleared, Wan Hu was gone.
 There are also variations of this story.

 "Wang Tu"

 A precursor of the story of Wan Hu appeared in an article by John Elfreth Watkins, published in the 2 October 1909 issue of Scientific American, which used the name Wang Tu instead of Wan Hu:

-"Tradition asserts that the first to sacrifice himself to the problem of flying was Wang Tu, a Chinese mandarin of about 2,000 years B.C.
-Who, having had constructed a pair of large, parallel and horizontal kites, seated himself in a chair fixed between them while forty-seven attendants each with a candle ignited forty-seven rockets placed beneath the apparatus.
-But the rocket under the chair exploded, burning the mandarin and so angered the Emperor that he ordered a severe paddling for Wang."
+Tradition asserts that the first to sacrifice himself to the problem of flying was Wang Tu, a Chinese mandarin of about 2,000 years B.C. who, having had constructed a pair of large, parallel and horizontal kites, seated himself in a chair fixed between them while forty-seven attendants each with a candle ignited forty-seven rockets placed beneath the apparatus.
+But the rocket under the chair exploded, burnt the mandarin and so angered the Emperor that he ordered a severe paddling for Wang.

 The possibly farcical text proceeds to describe several other fictional stories of ancient aviators.
 A date of 2000 BCE pre-dates the emergence of writing in China by three or four centuries and pre-dates the invention of gunpowder-based rockets in China by about 3,000 years.